bsmith89/longev-mgen/doc/submission.md

 Two distinct genomic variants were associated with OTU-1 with one found in a majority of the UT mouse metagenomes, and the other ubiquitous at UM.
-Using the Quast package [@Mikheenko2018], 18.1% of the B1A MAG sequence and 11.0% of B1B were found to not align to the other ([@Tbl:b1-vars]).
+Using the QUAST package [@Mikheenko2018], 18.1% of the B1A MAG sequence and 11.0% of B1B were found to not align to the other ([@Tbl:b1-vars]).
 While
 these hundreds of kbp may in part reflect errors in genome recovery,